working-group-two/wgtwo.com/blog/2020-01-28-Thanos-infinite-metrics.md

 ---

-In the current DevOps world, our industry relies on the ability to observe and monitorize our infrastructure and services. **wgtwo** is no exception here and as we are operating in the TelCo space we wanted to know more about the usage patterns of our platform over days, months and even years.
+In the current DevOps world, our industry relies on the ability to observe and monitorize our infrastructure and services. **WG2** is no exception here and as we are operating in the TelCo space we wanted to know more about the usage patterns of our platform over days, months and even years.

 <!--truncate-->